Shopify/ui-extensions/packages/ui-extensions/src/surfaces/checkout/api/standard/README.md

-# Standard extension point API
+# Standard extension target API

-This document outlines the API that is provided to every extension point.
-When the extension point renders UI (like `Checkout::PostPurchase::Render`), these properties are part of the second argument to an extension point.
-When the extension point does not render UI (like `Checkout::PostPurchase::ShouldRender`), these properties are part of the first argument.
+This document outlines the API that is provided to every extension target.
+When the extension target renders UI (like `Checkout::PostPurchase::Render`), these properties are part of the second argument to an extension target.
+When the extension target does not render UI (like `Checkout::PostPurchase::ShouldRender`), these properties are part of the first argument.

 ## `locale`